-LOW RISK MEDIUM RISK HIGH RISK Post signage of cleaning proto- cols and visual indicators of Locker room use may be lim- ited.
-All activities cease. proper spacing. nea.
-Maintaining virtual contact with participants is encouraged.
-All athletic equipment, (including balls, bats, mats, etc.) should be cleaned intermittently during practice and contests and prior to the next session.
+LOW RISK MEDIUM RISK HIGH RISK

 Post signage of cleaning protocols and visual indicators of proper spacing.
-All athletic equipment, (including balls, bats, mats, etc.) should be cleaned intermittently during practice and contests and prior to the next session.
+All athletic equipment, (including balls, bats, mats, etc.) should be cleaned intermittently during practice and contests, and prior to the next session.
+Locker room use may be limited.
+Post signage of cleaning protocols and visual indicators of proper spacing.
+All athletic equipment, (including balls, bats, mats, etc.) should be cleaned intermittently during practice and contests, and prior to the next session.
+Activities may be limited.

+A COCO A CITA A DI A F 100 10000